epfl-ada/ada-2021-project-adacadabra/README.md

 <center><img src="./test_diagram.drawio.svg"><center>

+All the methods used to highlight the results in the DataStory are described and grouped in the notebook `DataAnalysis_Story`.
+The steps of data wrangling, data acquisition and dictionary compilation are maintained in the notebooks already present for Milestone 2.

 The process has passed throug the following steps:

 - Create a sample to handle data size (see Notebook `Sample_creation.ipynb`)